 Fifty-eight ranching operations from Kelowna to Smithers, and points in-between will allow researchers to access their feeding sites this winter (starting January 2015) to take samples of beef cattle manure and/or feed remnants.
 These samples will be sent for laboratory analysis to determine the total nutrient content (e.g. nitrogen, phosphorus, potassium) and its availability for crop growth.

 Those participating in the study will receive, free of charge, the results of the analysis of the nutrients deposited on their own ranch, as well as the regional averages.

 Expressions of interest to participate in this research project are now closed.
-Results are expected to be released in mid-2015.
+Results were released by the Ministry in mid-2015.

-Funding for this research is being provided through Growing Forward 2, a federal-provincial-territorial initiative.
+Funding for this research was provided through Growing Forward 2, a federal-provincial-territorial initiative.